DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/veracode.md

 toc_hide: true
 ---

-Veracode reports can be ingested in either XML or JSON Format
+This parser supports Veracode reports and Veracode SourceClear reports.
+Veracode reports can be ingested in either XML or JSON Format and Veracode SourceClear reports can be ingested using CSV or JSON.

+### Sample Scan Data
+Sample Veracode scans can be found [here](https://github.com/DefectDojo/django-DefectDojo/tree/master/unittests/scans/veracode).

+### More info about Veracode reports
 - Detailed XML Report
 - JSON REST Findings from `/appsec/v2/applications/{application_guid}/findings/`
   - Acceptable scan types include `STATIC`, `DYNAMIC`, and `SCA`